 To install Exalate on your ServiceNow instance, you’ll have to use an “update set”.

-Step 2: Install the Exalate app on your Jira instance
+Step 2: Install the Exalate app on your Jira Instance

 In order for Exalate to work, it needs to be installed on both sides of the integration.
 This means you’ll also have to install Exalate on Jira.
 This will be a straightforward process like installing a Jira app.

-Step 3: Have a quick look at the Exalate console
+Step 3: Have a Quick Look at the Exalate Console

 The Exalate console provides a user interface for system administrators to configure & maintain the integration.
 After installing, the Exalate console should be directly accessible as an Application on the ServiceNow instance:

-At the Jira side, similar configuration options are provided as an Application as well:
+On the Jira side, similar configuration options are provided as an Application as well:

 With the Exalate console you can, on the one hand, create/maintain your configuration.
 On the other hand, you can also view Sync Queues and check/resolve errors.
 These capabilities will help to maintain the integration efficiently.

 But, let’s move on to setting up a connection between your Jira and ServiceNow instance.